- Case Studies

 From CO2 transparency to supply chain act – valantic's portfolio of services

-At valantic, we have focused on the topic of sustainability for many years.
+At valantic, we have focused on the topic of sustainability and sustainability consulting for many years.
 During this time, we have noticed that sustainability is often reduced to environmental issues.
 At valantic, however, we regard sustainability as a holistic approach, which, in addition to the area of ecology, also strongly influences social and economic factors.
 This understanding has a significant impact on our approach to consulting and joint projects with our customers.

 Our basic approach is divided into 4 main steps that we complete together with our customers: